Summary of broadband development in the Netherlands

 National broadband strategy and policy

-- In the Netherlands, several public authorities including local municipalities, regional provinces and on a national level, the Ministry of Economic Affairs (Ministerie van Economische Zaken) are responsible for the field of broadband development in the country.
+- In the Netherlands, several public authorities including local municipalities, regional provinces and on a national level, the Ministry of Economic Affairs (Ministerie van Economische Zaken) are responsible for broadband development in the country.

-- The Authority for Consumers and Markets (Autoriteit Consument & Markt) oversees the energy, telecommunication, transport and postal services industries and free enterprise and consumer protection law.
+- The Authority for Consumers and Markets (Autoriteit Consument & Markt) oversees fair competition as well as consumer protection in the energy, telecommunication, transport and postal services sector.

 Main aims for broadband development

-The main goal for the Dutch government is that in 2020 the broadband networks will meet the growing demand for high-speed internet access.
-The Digital Agenda for the Netherlands supports a technology-neutral approach.
-The national government's activities aim at clearing away unnecessary constraints and costs, providing a positive climate for broadband investments and stimulating a healthy competition.
-The long term aim for NGA coverage is 100 Mbps download and 30 Mbps upload for 100% of households until 2020, and goes beyond stating that by 2020, networks will match the demand from users and suppliers of services.
+The main goal for the Dutch government is that in 2020 the broadband networks fulfil the growing demand for high-speed internet access.
+The national government's activities aim at clearing away unnecessary constraints and costs, providing a positive climate for broadband investments and stimulating a healthy competition environment.
+The Digital Agenda for the Netherlands supports a technology neutral approach and sets the target of 100% coverage of 30 Mbps and 50% household penetration of 100 Mbps by 2020.

 Main measures for broadband development